Why Does My Family Blame Me for Everything?

 1. Know Your Truth

-Recognize that just because someone says it’s your fault doesn’t make it true.
+Just because someone says it’s your fault doesn’t mean it is.

-3. Stop Seeking Validation from Those Who Won’t Give It
+3. Stop Seeking Validation from People Who Won’t Offer It

 4. Reframe the Narrative